Tourism in Karnataka: National parks and wildlife

 Karnataka in all has 21 wildlife sanctuaries and 5 National parks.
 Well known among them are Bandipur National Park in chamarajanagara District, Bannerghatta National Park in Bangalore district, Nagarhole National Park in Mysore District and Kodagu district, Kudremukh National Park in Dakshina Kannada and Chickmagalur district, Dandeli & Anshi National Park in Uttara Kannada district, Gudavi and Mandegadde bird sanctuaries and Sharavati WLS in Sagara Taluk, Shimoga District, Biligirirangan Hills WLS in Chamarajanagar district, Ranganathittu Bird Sanctuary in Mandya district, Brahmagiri wildlife sanctuary and Pushpagiri Wildlife Sanctuary in Kodagu district.
 Interior dry areas have their own unique wildlife.

 There are twenty-one wildlife sanctuaries and five national parks in all.

 Recently, the government of India has proposed to the UNESCO to include important ecosystems in the Western Ghats as a World Heritage Site.
 Two subclusters of natural areas occurring in the list are entirely in the Karnataka region covering several wildlife sanctuaries and some reserve forests.
 Fragile and exotic ecosystems like Kudremukh NP, Brahmagiri WLS, Pushpagiri WLS, Agumbe, Talakaveri WLS, Someshvara WLS figure in this list.
 As such, the Western Ghats that run south–north through the Karnataka is considered as one among the twenty-five bio-diversity hotspots of the world.

-The Niligiri Biosphere Reserve (also a designated UNESCO Biosphere reserve) is located at the junction of Karnataka, Tamil Nadu and Kerela.
+The Niligiri Biosphere Reserve (also a designated UNESCO Biosphere reserve) is located at the junction of Karnataka, Tamil Nadu and Kerala.
 Nagarahole National Park WLS and Bandipur National Park and Nugu WLS in Karnataka are included in this biosphere reserve.

 The state is home to the largest concentration of Asian Elephants along Kabini River in Nagarahole and Bandipur parks.
 These two parks also hold among the most viable population of the highly endangered Indian Tiger.
-Ranebennur Blackbuck sanctuary in Haveri district is home to one of the largest populations of blackbuck anywhere in India.
+RanebennurBlackbuck sanctuary in Ranebennur city is home to one of the largest populations of blackbucks are stayed here and not anywhere in India.
 The Doraji wildlife sanctuary and areas in Karnataka like Bellary district, Chitradurga are strongholds of the sloth bear.

 Karnataka is home to more than 500 species of birds.